Khabib Nurmagomedov announces retirement after beating Justin Gaethje at UFC 254

-Nurmagomedov retires as the undisputed lightweight champion and the No. 1 pound-for-pound fighter in the world, a little less than four months after the death of his father and coach, Abdulmanap Nurmagomedov, at 57 from complications related to the novel coronavirus pandemic.
+Nurmagomedov retires as the undisputed lightweight champion and the No. 1 pound-for-pound fighter in the world a little less than four months after the death of his father and coach, Abdulmanap Nurmagomedov, at 57 from complications related to the novel coronavirus pandemic.

 “Today, I want to say this was my last fight,” Nurmagomedov, a judo and Sambo specialist who won by submission for the 11th time, said during a post-match interview in front of a nearly empty Flash Forum.
 “No way am I going to come here without my father.
 It was the first time.”

 Nurmagomedov, 32, revealed that his mother had pleaded with her son not to fight without his father in his corner when the match against Gaethje (22-3, 5-3) was finalized.
-Nurmagomedov and his mother spoke for three days about his options, with Nurmagomedov promising he would not fight again after facing Gaethje.
+Nurmagomedov and his mother spoke for three days about his options, with Nurmagomedov promising he would not fight again after he faced Gaethje.

-Nurmagomedov provided no indication to anyone other than those closest to him he would be retiring, leaving MMA as one of its most revered and recognized competitors.
+Nurmagomedov, who provided no indication to anyone other than those closest to him he would be retiring, leaves MMA as one of its most revered and recognized competitors.
 He has close to 23 million followers on Instagram and 1.2 million on Twitter.
-Content featuring Nurmagomedov on Facebook has generated 100 million views.

-Even the enticement of what certainly would be a lucrative payday in a rematch against Conor McGregor or Dustin Poirier, both of whom he choked out, drew no interest from Nurmagomedov, who left his gloves in the center of the Octagon as he made his final walk to the locker room.
+Even the enticement of what certainly would be a lucrative payday in a rematch against Conor McGregor or Dustin Poirier, both of whom he choked out, drew no interest from Nurmagomedov, who left his gloves in the center of the Octagon before he walked to the locker room.

 “I promised her this was going to be my last fight,” Nurmagomedov said of his mother.
 “If I give my word, I have to follow this.”

 The victory moved Nurmagomedov into a tie with B.J.
-Penn and Benson Henderson for the most title defenses in UFC lightweight history. at four Included on his decorated resume are wins over McGregor, Poirier and Rafael dos Anjos en route to becoming the second fighter to start a UFC career with 13 straight wins.

-Anderson Silva holds the UFC record with 16 consecutive triumphs to start a career.
+Penn and Benson Henderson for the most title defenses in UFC lightweight history (four).
+Included on his resume are wins over McGregor, Poirier and Rafael dos Anjos.
+He was the second fighter to start a UFC career with 13 straight wins; Anderson Silva holds the UFC record with 16 consecutive wins to start a career.

 “The only reason I stuck here is to give this man praises,” Gaethje, 31, said from inside the Octagon.
 “I know he was in a bad spot, or whether he was or not, he did what he had to do, took me down.
 He was very strong, but I know he made his father so proud.”